 (Most of this text was originally published by Miata.Net in 2004.)

-Mary has loved Mazda Miatas for a long time; she thinks that they are just so darn cute.
-Long before she fell in love with Mercedez-Benz SLK’s,she’s test driven several Miatas, liked them but could never afford one.
-Ten years ago, when she was diagnosed with breast cancer she decided that life was too short to wait and she wanted to start running in SCCA autocrosses on one condition– in a WHITE MIATA!
+Mary’s loved Mazda Miatas for a long time; she thinks that they are just so darn cute.
+Long before she fell in love with Mercedez-Benz SLK’s, she had test driven several Miatas, liked them but could never afford one.
+Thirteen years ago, when she was diagnosed with breast cancer* she decided that life was too short to wait and she wanted to start running SCCA autocrosses on one condition– in a white Miata!

 We began looking at early Miatas, only some of them were not white but all of them were interesting.
 It started with the white 1990 model with BBS wheels that we came close to purchasing until the salesman let it slip that the car had recently been repossessed from a stripper who had stopped payment on the check and had hid the car in a stable with some horses.
 While test driving this car, Mary noticed that it made some funny noises (maybe they were whinnies) but when we heard that tale she decided to pass.

-Update: Since this was written Mary has undergone surgery and radiation therapy and last year was declared “cancer free” by her oncologist
+*Update: Since this was written Mary has undergone surgery and radiation therapy and a few years ago was declared “cancer free” by her oncologist